Make a Shunt Resistor

 Thick wire has lower resistance than thin wire therefore a more accurate shunt

 can be made with thick wire, but it will be more expensive.
-To measure large currents thick wire must
+However, remember that to measure large currents, thick wire must

 be used as thin wire will overheat.